whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 ### Life

 Significant modifications fall into one of two categories: _real-world changes_ or _error corrections_.
-Both of these categories can have one of two edits made: **geometry edits** or **attribute edits** (or both).
+Both of these categories can have **geometry edits** or **attribute edits** made.
 The following changes, what Who's On First calls a Significant Event, would require a new `wof:id` to be minted for a superseding feature and updates to a superseded feature.

-- Cessation events (but when other feature(s) replace it with inception events)
-- Changes to the `wof:placetype`
-- Changes to the geometry, where more than 50% (area or length) is added or removed
-- Moving a feature's location more than ten kilometers from it's original location

 #### Moving a feature's location more than ten kilometers from it's original location

-Similar to the Yugoslavia example, above, if a feature has it's geometry move more than ten kilometers or five miles from its original location, a new feature with a new `wof:id` would be created.
+Who's On First uses ten kilometers as a measure of significance for feature updates.
+Though a user or service may consider a smaller or larger distance to be significant, Who's On First considers one-tenth of a decimal degree (roughly ten kilometers) to be significant enough to warrant a new `wof:id` and feature.

-If an error correction needed to occur to move Iceland, for example, fifty kilometers to the east (let's pretend it was imported incorrectly), the record for Iceland would receive a date (the date of it's error correction) in the `edtf:deprecated` field, an updated `mz:is_current` field, and the `wof:id` of the newly created Iceland record in it's `wof:superseded_by` field.
+If an error correction needed to occur to move Iceland, for example, fifty kilometers to the east (let's pretend it was imported incorrectly), the record for Iceland would receive a date (the date of it's error correction) in the `edtf:deprecated` field (see description below), an updated `mz:is_current` field, and the `wof:id` of the newly created Iceland record in it's `wof:superseded_by` field.

 The new Iceland record would receive a new `wof:id`, and would have it's `wof:supersedes` field updated to include the `wof:id` of the original Iceland record.
 This new record would be our superseding features.